The Challenges of Success

 In my last post I wrote about wine tasting in Sonoma and while I thoroughly enjoyed the day and the wines we tried the experience left me feeling a bit conflicted.

 This is where my conflict comes in.
-Part of me is glad that these wineries are producing great products and profiting from it but their business plan, but practically speaking, this means I will never see their wines again.
+Part of me is glad that these wineries are producing great products and profiting from it, but practically speaking, this means I will never see their wines again.
 My budget can't afford a wine club membership for even one of these wineries let alone the 2000 plus wineries in California.
 The success of California wine and the peculiarities of the wine market means that in some instances it's easier for me to find a bottle from halfway around the world than an hour and a half's drive from San Francisco.

 Nonetheless, I am not deterred.
 In the future I will focus my attention on wineries in Sonoma and Napa that also distribute in San Francisco.
 For me this approach makes the most sense because I'm not just interested in finding good wine to drink, because there is plenty of that.
 But I am also interested in learning more about the processes that make great wine particularly in the hills and valleys of Northern California.